I’ve always been inspired by people who really give it the whole 65%.

-Ten years later, I debuted my show, “What Philosophy Majors Do After College,” which I still bring to universities.
+Ten years later, I debuted my show, “What Philosophy Majors Do After College,” which I then performed at universities and book festivals for several years.
 The show weaves the history of Western philosophy from Thales to Sartre in with my own personal story of graduating with a philosophy degree, holding a series of eclectic jobs, and, much like the story of philosophy, emerging from the Dark Ages through an Age of Enlightenment towards a postmodern status quo.

 Is the show better than “How I Failed Out of Physics — And Learned About Gravity”?
 I don’t know.
 But I don’t think it’s worse.

 Obviously, performing a monologue is inherently easier than figure skating.
 But the accessibility of a talking-based performance art wasn’t what enticed me.
-To me, that show was like that moment in childhood when you realize that your parents don’t know everything and sometimes make mistakes.
+To me, that show was an amplification of that moment in childhood when you realize that your parents don’t know everything and sometimes make mistakes.

-I had grown up hearing that politicians were messing up our country — certainly by college I knew that adults didn’t have it all figured out.
-But I think my ideas about adult blundering were still remote: our faraway leaders may be idiots shot through with ulterior motives, but the local locksmith is a world-class expert on locks, local business owners know how to get all the right papers filed at the right times, and people who perform shows at universities are incredibly talented celebrities who were obviously selected by a panel of angels.
+Certainly by college I knew that adults didn’t have it all figured out.
+But I think my ideas about adult blundering were still remote: our politicians may be corrupt idiots, but the local locksmith is a world-class expert on locks, local business owners know how to get all the right papers filed at the right times, and people who perform shows at universities are incredibly talented celebrities who were obviously selected by a panel of angels.

-It was very freeing to see that this is not the case.
+It was freeing to see that this is not the case.